Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 SEO sounds like a great strategy to pick, right?
 It might sound too good to be true–there are some disadvantages that a content-first approach would solve.

 SEO is a skill that often takes years to master.
-That means you could be waiting a long time for your SEO experiments to pay off–a timeframe where the wheels of your content marketing strategy could’ve already started turning.
+That means you could be waiting a long time for your SEO experiments to pay off–a timeframe where the wheels of your content marketing strategy would have already started turning.

 When we asked Linda Formichelli for the strategy used at Hero’s Journey Content, their answer was simple: “The content strategy should come first!
 But if you know what content your audience is looking for, the SEO will be an organic part of that strategy—and the content itself.”

-“Now that everyone’s realizing how smart Google has become, it’s “safe” to design your content strategy and know that Google will take care of the rest.”
+“Now that everyone’s realizes how smart Google has become, it’s “safe” to design your content strategy and know that Google will take care of the rest.”

 “The key is to create content around topics your audience wants to learn more about and that you’re an expert on, and the keywords and key phrases will occur naturally,” Formichelli explains.